 We all know that you shouldn’t stay under the heat of the sun for too long.
 The ultraviolet (UV) rays from the sun actually harm the cells in our skin, and can cause cancer (especially sunburns).

 UV rays are a type of electromagnetic field (EMF).
 Then again, so is light, radio waves, and X-rays too.
 EMF is everywhere.
 Even your average computer screen gives out EMF waves.
-Yes, there are some who are concerned about EMF waves, which is why products like low-EMF infrared saunas exist.
+Yes, there are some who are concerned about EMF waves.
 But most people won’t be bothered by EMF heat lamps, any more than they are bothered by sitting in front of a laptop.